 - Investigate the French/Indian War.

-In the years since this book was published there has been controversy regarding the way the author portrays the Little Bear character with erroneous stereotypes of Native Americans.
+In the years since this book was published there has been controversy regarding the way the author portrays the Little Bear character with erroneous stereotypes of Indigenous Peoples.
 I have to say that there is truth to this controversy, however, I don’t feel it is worth not using this novel.
 A better way to expand the knowledge of your students is to acknowledge the stereotypes as you read.
 Discuss them.
-Learn why they are wrong and help your students learn the proper history of the Native American people.
-You have the opportunity to use the positives that this book offers while at the same time opening their eyes to how literature and history of the past have not always been the most truthful in their portrayal of certain groups.
+Learn why they are wrong and help your students learn the proper history of Indigenous Peoples.
+You have the opportunity to use the positives that this book offers while at the same time opening eyes to how literature and history of the past have not always been the most truthful or appropriate in their portrayal of certain groups.
 It is a good lesson to use to teach how fear has driven stereotypes.
 This book is a great example of how two people of very different backgrounds can find common ground and become allies.

 The Indian in the Cupboard, written by Lynne Reid Banks, is a wonderful book to use for a novel study or for literature circles in the classroom.

 I offer a complete novel study to accompany The Indian in the Cupboard for use in the classroom or homeschool.
 The unit includes both a printable format and a Google Drive™ format for use in a paperless classroom or with Google Classroom.